yochaigal/cairn/resources/monsters/bandit.md

 - Outlaws who raid settlements, attack ships, or ambush travelers.
 Travel in large groups of at least one _detachment_.
 - A detachment always travels with one leader wearing chainmail or similar (2 Armor) and a longsword (d8) or crossbow (d8).
-- When testing Morale, save using the leader's WIL (13).
+- **Loyal**: When testing Morale, save using the leader's WIL (13).
 If the leader dies, the Brigands will flee.
 - Alternative names: Brigands, Buccaneers, Robbers, Highwaymen